ibm-cloud-docs/containers/cs_annotations.md

 <dl>
 <dt>Description</dt>
 <dd>
-Change the maximum number of idle keepalive connections to the upstream server of a given service.
+Set the maximum number of idle keepalive connections to the upstream server of a given service.
 The upstream server has 64 idle keepalive connections by default.
 </dd>